 Forever dwelling with Christ, freedoms captured, finally alive in life

 The title of this poem is the center of the poem itself.
 It is the Greek word for “Christ.”
 I thought this would be a creative way to sneak in the “X,” as it’s hard to find an “X” word that is meaningful, and to start a poem off with an “X” word.
 I didn’t want to lower myself to the general “eX” work around.
 Interestingly, then, the most important poem ends up being the “X” one.
 I stole this format from a poem I wrote earlier, but I liked the concept and thought it would add some importance to this poem.
 It is a picture of a flower, which throughout Christendom has often symbolized purity and other great characteristics.
 The picture is also a representative of a cross.
 While most crosses we think of are taller and not of equal proportions, some celtic crosses we’re familiar with are represented in a shorter and stockier manner.
 One of the largest means of symbolism in this poem is its use of prime numbers to show uniqueness and purity.
 All lines contain a prime number of symbols and spaces both in the four separate stanzas themselves, the center word by itself, the number of lines counted down from any point (starting on the sides or starting from the very top), and the number of symbols/spaces across.
 The only exception to this is when double spaced, if you count the spacing in the count.
 It looks better that way and I’d consider the spacing a formatting issue, but I’ve done it both ways for technicality’s sake.
 Finally, the very center of the top stanza and the very center of the bottom stanza spell out “Jesus” and “saves” respectively.
-If you read down, then, using the center of the poem, it says “Jesus Christ Saves,” and makes the shape of a more traditional cross within the larger cross.
+If you read down, then, using the center of the poem (by letter and space count, not the visual center), it says “Jesus Christ Saves,” and this internal message within the message makes the shape of a more traditional cross within the larger cross.

 One other noteworthy aspect of this poem lies in its relation to the other poems in this series.
 This is the only other poem, besides “Unique,” that is not a sonnet in any form.
 But it goes beyond that in the way it is structured as a picture.
 It also doesn’t have an exhortation like the rest, though the upper petal could be read as such.
 But the exhortation overall is really the whole poem itself.
 It’s a poem that’s meant to encompass an immense number of facets.
 This poem is the gospel, which is an exhortation in and of itself to make Christ the Lord of one’s life.